arikat/GapClean/README.md

 #### Description:
 GapClean takes a gappy multiple sequence alignment and removes columns with gaps at a
 specified threshold value to produce a "cleaner" and easier to visualize sequence alignment.

+Can also be used to generate alignments relative to a seed sequence to assess site-wise mutational information.

 #### Usage: gapclean [options]